 Frank became Editor (and primary author) of Cheryl Watson’s Tuning Letter when he joined Watson & Walker in March 2014.
-In addition to his work as Editor, Frank works with Cheryl and Alan on customer classes and consulting engagements.
+In addition to his work as Editor, Frank works with Cheryl, Alan, and Mario on customer classes and consulting engagements.

 Frank was born in New York and spent his first 14 years back and forth between the US and Ireland.
 In 1974 he settled in Ireland with his parents (hence his unique ‘Bronx-Dublin’ accent).